Surgery on Anosov flows using bi-contact geometry: Introduction

 For almost half of a century since the seminal work of Anosov, the only known examples of contact Anosov flows were the geodesic flows of Riemannian or Finsler manifolds.
 Foulon and Hasselblatt \cite{FoHa1} showed that it is not only possible to construct new examples of contact Anosov flows performing Goodman surgery on a geodesic flow, but also that it could be done producing hyperbolic manifolds.

 The construction of Foulon and Hasselblatt uses a special class of arbitrarily thin transverse annuli with positive preferred direction containing a knot $L$ that is Legendrian for the contact structure preserved by the geodesic flow.
-Such annuli are located far from a closed orbit therefore the set of negative surgery coefficients that yields a contact Anosov flow is not known.
+Such annuli are located far from a closed orbit therefore the set of negative surgery coefficients that yield a contact Anosov flow is not known.
 If the knot $L$ is associated to a simple closed geodesic there is an embedded quasi-transverse annulus containing $L$ and \fullref{cor:5} applies.
 As a consequence we have the following.

 \begin{maintheorem} Chose a closed orbit $\gamma$ in the geodesic flow on the unit tangent bundle of a hyperbolic surface $S$.
-For every $q\in \mathbb{Z}$ a $(1,q)$-Goodman surgery generates a flow that is orbit equivalent to a contact Anosov flow if and only if the orbit $\gamma$ is a lift of a simple closed geodesic on $S$. \end{maintheorem}
+If $q<0$ a $(1,q)$-Goodman surgery generates a flow that is orbit equivalent to a contact Anosov \footnote{Our proof of Anosovity does not rely on Barbot's version of the cone field criterion \cite{Bar1} and can be used to give an alternate proof of Theorem 4.3 in \cite{FoHa1}.} flow if and only if the orbit $\gamma$ is a lift of a simple closed geodesic on $S$. \end{maintheorem}

-\fullref{thm:6} represents the counterpart in the category of contact Anosov flows of results recently proven by Bonatti-Iakovoglou \cite{BoIo} (Therem 1) and Marty \cite{Ma} (Theorem J) in the category of $\mathbb{R}$-covered Anosov flows and it is consistent with Conjecture \fullref{conj1}. \\
+\fullref{thm:6} represents the counterpart in the category of contact Anosov flows of results recently proven by Bonatti-Iakovoglou \cite{BoIo} (Therem 1) and Marty \cite{Ma} (Theorem J) in the category of $\mathbb{R}$-covered Anosov flows.
+Using \fullref{thm:6} and work of Asaoka--Bonatti--Marty \cite{ABM} we prove a version of Conjecture \fullref{conj1} for surgeries along a single closed orbit of the geodesic flow.
+Let $\phi^t$ be the geodesic flow with the orientation that makes it a positively skewed $\mathbb{R}$-covered Anosov flow.

-\textbf{Further directions 1}.
-Let $\phi^t$ be the geodesic flow with the orientation that makes it a positive skewed $\mathbb{R}$-covered Anosov flow.
-For a non-simple closed geodesic Marty \cite{Ma} shows that there is a $\overline{p}<0$ such that every $(1,p)$-Goodman surgery with $p<\overline{p}$ generates an Anosov flow that is not positively skewed $\mathbb{R}$-covered.
-We have the following interpretation of Marty's result: if the geodesic is not simple there is not a quasi-transverse embedded annulus containing $L$ and \fullref{cor:5} does not apply.

-A consequence of \fullref{thm:3} is a counterpart of Marty result in the contact category.
-Let $(\xi_-,\xi_+)$ be the natural bi-contact structure supporting the geodesic flow.
-To a neighborhood $N$ of $L$ we associated a positive real number $k$ with the property that a $(1,q)$-Goodman surgery produces a contact Anosov flow if $q>-k$.
-A different neighborhood $N'$ is associated to a different $k'$.
-For instance a sequence of nested neighborhoods $ N'\subset N'' \subset N''' $ is associate to a sequence of increasing slopes $k'''>k''>k'$.
-For a fixed $L$ we denote with $\overline{k}$ the upper bound of all the possible values of $k$.
-If the knot $L$ is associated to a simple closed geodesic there is a quasi-transverse embedded annulus centered on $L$ and $\overline{k}=\infty$.
-If a knot $L$ is induced to a non simple closed geodesic $\overline{k}\in \mathbb{R}^+$ we have the following.